-There are ongoing reviews and studies regarding ramping and operational reserve requirements, so where ramping limits or headroom requirements are identified they will be incorporated into ISP studies.
+There are ongoing reviews and studies regarding ramping and operational reserve requirements, so where ramping limits or headroom requirements are identified54 they will be incorporated into ISP studies.

-System flexibility can be sourced from interconnection, existing online generation, battery energy storage systems (BESS), VRE (if pre-curtailed), VPPs, DER, wholesale demand response, flexible loads, or fast-start generation.
+System flexibility can be sourced from interconnection, existing online generation, BESS, VRE (if pre-curtailed), VPPs, DER, wholesale demand response, flexible loads, or fast-start generation.